GarmanGroup/RIDL/README.md

 An input file *inputFile.txt* is required to specify input *.pdb* coordinate files and *.mtz* merged structure factor files per dataset.
 The input file provides the information to generate Fourier differences for each high dose dataset successively within the series.
 See the section "*Writing the ETRACK input file*" for details on how to write this input file.

-Several command line flags are required to run the program. `-p` indicates that the *processing* step is to be performed, in order to generate compatible Fourier difference maps and atom-tagged maps at each dose level. `-c` indicates that the *calculation* step is to be performed, in order to then calculate the per-atom *D<sub>loss</sub>* metric.
+Several command line flags are required to run the program:

+- `-p` indicates that the *processing* step is to be performed, in order to generate compatible Fourier difference maps and atom-tagged maps at each dose level.

+- `-c` indicates that the *calculation* step is to be performed, in order to then calculate the per-atom *D<sub>loss</sub>* metric.

+- `-g` (optional) can be used to prevent any graphs from being plotted at run time (will speed up the run).

 ### Writing the ETRACK input file